farcasterxyz/docs/docs/developers/frames/v2/notifications_webhooks.md

 The response from the client server must be an HTTP 200 OK, with a `result` object that contains 3 arrays:

-- `successfulTokens`: tokens for which the notification succeeded
+- `successfulTokens`: tokens for which the notification succeeded, including those for which the request is a duplicate (same `notificationId` used before)
 - `invalidTokens`: tokens which are no longer valid and should never be used again.
 This could happen if the user disabled notifications.
 - `rateLimitedTokens`: tokens for which the rate limit was exceeded.
 Frame server can try later.